gosh-sh/docs/docs/working-with-gosh/anytree.md

 Before installing AnyTree, you must already have the [**Git Remote Helper**](git-remote-helper.md) installed.

-If you have Linux or WSL, you can use these installation methods.
+If you have Linux you can use these installation methods:

 ### __Install AnyTree using the installation script__